mbuckler/personal-website/content/post/bad-dnn-asic.md

 development cycle is often closer to 2 years.
 This means that over specialization can lead to your chip being obsolete before it's even built.

 	The opposite extreme on the specialization-generalization trade-off is to be purely general.
-It may seem strange to think of GPUs as general purpose hardware, but they are one of the most popular choices for throughput focused commodity hardware.
-You may correctly point to the fact that GPUs have modules within them that are optimized for nothing but graphics, and thus there may be an opening for a truly generic throughput accelerator.
-This point is becoming less and less valid however as deep learning continues to be one of the most popular applications for GPUs, so both NVIDIA and AMD have become optimizing their GPUs for deep learning workloads.
-Overall, you don't want to make a general purpose GPU because NVIDIA and AMD are already working to beat you to the punch.
+It may seem strange to think of GPUs as general purpose hardware, but they are the most popular choice for throughput focused commodity hardware.
+GPUs do have modules within them that are optimized for nothing but graphics, but the impact of these modules is becoming less and less relevant as deep learning continues to be one of the most popular applications for GPUs.
+NVIDIA and AMD have been optimizing their GPUs for deep learning workloads for quite a while now.
+So, to avoid simply making another GPU, use application specific optimizations such as those mentioned in the next point.
 	</details>

 3. *Avoid All Complexity*